General Glean FAQs

 Does Glean work offline?

 Yes.
 Glean synchronises any recordings taken offline when an internet connection is live and Glean is active.
-Once logged in, a user can go offline for a period of up to 30 days, at which point re-authentication will be required to use the software.
-This also applies if a user manually logs out.
+Once signed in, a user can go offline for a period of up to 30 days, at which point re-authentication will be required to use the software.
+This also applies if a user manually signs out.

 Can I record online classes?